 AskUbuntu.com is another community for Ubuntu Linux users.
 It’s not as active as UbuntuForums.org but still, it has large numbers of posts related to Ubuntu.
 If you google any Ubuntu related issue, the chances are high that you’ll land on one of AskUbuntu posts.

 One of the most popular Linux distro ‘Linux Mint’ has got a great community.
 There are currently 1145045 posts from 97,260 users.
 The community is well categorized that makes it really very easy to find a specific topic.
 Some of my favorite categories are Newbie Questions, Software & Applications, Installation & Boot and Networking.

 One of the best distro specific communities is the Arch Linux wiki.
 Arch Linux is said to be the toughest to learn Linux distro but its wiki makes it super easy to learn & adapt Arch.
 There is everything well described in the wiki from the Arch installation to Arch FAQs.

 The official OpenSUSE is very helpful for OpenSUSE Linux users.
 The forum is available many other languages so if you don’t know English, it’s worth visiting this community.
 Currently, there are 948,502 posts from 36,219 community members.
 So it’s big enough for OpenSUSE users to find your distro specific solutions.

 10. Fedora Forums & Ask Fedora Project

 These are the few Linux communities out of many more.
 These communities are very helpful for any Linux newbie.
-If you have any question, just start from top and post your query.
+If you have any question, just start from the top and post your query.
 I know there are many more communities.
-Let us know your favourite community where you get your Linux answers quickly.
+Let us know your favorite community where you get your Linux answers quickly.